Trace a Long Lost Friend

-Trace a long lost friend-People Finding-People-Tracing.
-How to go-about-it?
-How the market is changing.
+To Trace a long lost friend-People Finding-People-Tracing.
+What to do and How to go-about-it?

-We think that probably in around 20 years from now, there will simply be no more- (or very few) people tracers
+How the lost friend tracing market is rapidly changing.
+We think probably in around 20 years from now there will simply be no more- or very few.

 Why is that?

 Existed due to (logically) people actually LOSING their friend in the first place.

 Why and how in the old days did we lose contact with a valued friend?